1 Samuel 4: Death of Eli (4:11–22)

 News of Israel's defeat was brought to Eli (verses 12–17), who was 'more concerned about the ark than anything else' (verse 13).
-The loss of the ark caused a triad of calamities for Eli and his family as Eli fell to his death (verses 17–18), Phinehas's wife give premature birth and this led to her untimely death (verse 19).
+The loss of the ark caused a triad of calamities for Eli and his family as Eli fell to his death (verses 17–18), Phinehas's wife gave premature birth and this led to her untimely death (verse 19).
 The naming of her son, Ichabod ('where is glory?' or 'alas (for) glory'), and her death-cry 'both allude to the loss of the ark'.